ibm-cloud-docs/databases-for-postgresql/changing-config.md

 {: #changing-configuration}

 {{site.data.keyword.databases-for-postgresql_full}} allows you to change some of the PosgreSQL configuration settings so you can tune your PostgreSQL databases to your use-case.
-The configuration defined in a schema.
+The configuration is defined in a schema.
 When you change the the configuration via the API or the CLI, you make changes to the configuration's JSON schema.
 To make a change, you make a JSON object with the settings and their new values.
 For example, to set the `max_connections` setting to 150, you would supply
 ```
 {"configuration":{"max_connections":150}}
 ```
 to either the CLI or to the API.

-## via CLI
+## Using the CLI

 To change your configuration through the {{site.data.keyword.databases-for}} cli-plugin, use `deployment-configuration` command.
 ```